iiepdev/school-catchment-plugin/README.md

 ![Settings panel](imgs/settings.png)

 1. Once you know your Graphhopper address, start the plugin and select the Settings tab.
 Fill in the address in Graphhopper URL field.
+If you are running GraphHopper using Docker (see instructions above), the default address is http://localhost:8989/.
 2. If your Graphhopper subscription requires an API key, fill in the API key field.
 3. If you wish to save the result layers automatically, select the checkbox and pick the directory you want to save the results into.
 Otherwise, the layer stays only in memory.